Characters: DCAU Superman The Animated Series

 - The Quisling: Despite previously having been an Unwitting Pawn, he voluntarily throws in with Brainiac in exchange for more personal power in "Divided We Fall."

-- Shadow Archetype: A cynical man who uses all kinds of money and political power to manipulate, throwing himself into conflict with an idealist who uses his abundance of physical power to protect.
+- Shadow Archetype: Lex is a cynical man who uses all kinds of money and political power to manipulate, throwing himself into conflict with Superman, an idealist who uses his abundance of physical power to protect.

 - Smug Snake: His arrogance sometimes leads him into this territory.